Sleepytale Logo

 An old sailor cat named Kapten sat by the quay, tail curled around a telescope.

-He told her the islands were searching for something hidden beneath the waves, something only children could reach.
+He told her the islands were searching for something hidden beneath the waves.
+Something only children could reach.

-When she unfolded it, the paper grew into a neat skiff with a blue sail.
+He handed her a tiny boat folded from a page of an atlas.
+When she unfolded it, the paper grew into a neat skiff with a blue sail that smelled faintly of ink.

 So she listened.

-It tugged at her oars and guided her past the island of libraries where stories fluttered like birds, past the island of swings that rang like bells, until she reached the smallest island of all, shaped like a heart.
+A soft humming rose from the depths, part whale song, part lullaby, part something she almost recognized but could not name.
+It tugged at her oars and guided her past the island of libraries where stories fluttered overhead like startled birds, past the island of swings that rang like bells in a wind nobody could see, until she reached the smallest island of all.
+Shaped like a heart, though from Freja's angle it looked more like a mitten.

 There she met a seal with pearls for eyes who spoke in bubbles.